Existence and non-existence of minimal graphs: Introduction

-When comparing those results with the Lawson-Osserman counterexample, we are lead to the question to what extent also non-perturbative results are possible.
+We can also study the Dirichlet problem of the system \eqref{000a} by perturbation of a given minimal graph of codimension one using the implicit function theorem.
+However, in this situation we need the bound of the curvature of $\p\Om$ from both above and below (see Theorem \ref{ep-Ex}, compared with Theorem \ref{main0}).
+When comparing our result with the Lawson-Osserman counterexample, we are lead to the question to what extent also non-perturbative results are possible.
 But this is a question for future research.

-If $f=(f^1,\cdots,f^m)$ is the solution of the parabolic system corresponding to \eqref{000}, the difficulty to show the above Theorem \ref{main0} consists in obtaining effective gradient estimates for $|Df^m|$, when $|\psi^m|_{C^2}$ is arbitrary.
-Assuming sufficiently small $|\psi^\a|_{C^2}$ for $\a=1,\cdots,m-1$, we can in fact show that $|Df^\a|$ is small in the interior of the domain using curvature estimates.
-Then we are able to choose a suitable auxiliary function to estimate $|Df^m|$ on the boundary.
-With the maximum principle, graph$_f$ is area-decreasing along the flow, and this will enable us to show the long-time existence of the flow, which then converges to the solution of \eqref{000}.
-In codimension 2, we can construct a continuous family of solutions by the continuity method for elliptic equations.
-The openness, as always, uses the implicit function theorem; it relies on the solvability of the Dirichlet problem in small neighborhoods of strictly stable minimal graphs.

-On convex domains, we can control the constants to obtain an existence result for the Dirichlet problem comparable with Wang's theorem \cite{W} mentioned above (see Theorem \ref{mainMCF*} for the proof). \begin{theorem} For a convex bounded $C^2$ domain $\Om$, let $\psi^1,\cdots,\psi^{m}$ be functions on $\overline{\Om}$ with
+On convex domains, we can control the constants to obtain an existence result for the Dirichlet problem with a quantitative bound related to the counterexample of \cite{LO} and the Bernstein results in \cite{JXY} (see Theorem \ref{mainMCF*} for the proof).
+Here, the role of the constant $b_0$ below lies in controlling the gradient of the graphic mean curvature flow with the boundary condition satisfying \eqref{cond0} below. \begin{theorem} For a convex bounded $C^2$ domain $\Om$ and any constant $b_0\in(1,9]$, let $\psi^1,\cdots,\psi^{m}$ be $C^2$-functions on $\overline{\Om}$ with